paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### References in Text
 Subsection (a), referred to in text, is subsec. (a) of section 402 of Pub.
 L. 111–259, title IV, Oct.
 7, 2010, 124 Stat.
-2708, which amended section 403–1 of chapter 15 of this title prior to editorial reclassification and renumbering as section 3024 in chapter 44 of this title.
+2708, which amended [section 403–1 of this title](./chapter-015-national-security.md#section-403-1) prior to editorial reclassification and renumbering as [section 3024 of this title](./chapter-044-national-security.md#section-3024).

 #### Codification
-Section was formerly classified as a note under section 403–1 of chapter 15 of this title prior to editorial reclassification in chapter 45 of this title.
+Section was formerly classified as a note under [section 403–1 of this title](./chapter-015-national-security.md#section-403-1) prior to editorial reclassification as this section.

 <a id="section-3367"></a>